 When Finley was 5 days old my usual midwife came to weigh Finley again and tried to feed him and he still wasn’t interested and took about half an hour to be woken up.
 By now he had lost 12% of his body weight and the midwife phoned the hospital.
 She came off the phone and we were told to continue with the feeding plan.
 At this point, I found this overwhelming strength to stand up to her, the doctors and my husband.
 I said that she isn’t listening, he isn’t waking up, we can’t feed him and if he doesn’t feed he will die.

-Luckily Finley is a very happy and full of life toddler with no lasting effects.
-However I am now expecting another baby in 5 weeks’ time.
-I am extremely anxious of history repeating itself and putting my trust in midwifes who are supposed to be the best support a new mother and baby can have.
+Luckily, Finley is a very happy and full of life toddler with no lasting effects.
+However, I am now expecting another baby in 5 weeks’ time.
+I am extremely anxious about history repeating itself and putting my trust in midwives who are supposed to be the best support a new mother and baby can have.

 I have suffered from post-natal depression and extreme anxiety as a result of Finley’s diagnosis and the troubles he experienced after birth and have also suffered prenatal depression in this pregnancy.
 I am never going to forget the lack of care and attention from my midwife and can’t see how a day-old baby has the ability to be lazy.

 I urge all mothers to trust their instincts and if something doesn’t feel right, get their baby checked as the results can be devastating.